SlavaInder/M202A_EMG_Based_Text_Entry/docs/methods.md

   ```
   <html>
-  <p>Here we provide a match up table for gestures and number of class they correspond to.</p>
+  <p>Here we provide a table corresponding each gesture to their class label.</p>
   <center><table>
     <tr>
       <th>Gesture</th>